Planning tomorrow today.

 We ask difficult questions and present new solutions to the challenges and opportunities of ageing.
 We undertake research and policy analysis and create a forum for debate and action.

-Much of our work is directed at the highest levels of government and the civil service, both in London and Brussels.
-We have a reputation as a respected think tank which works, often with key partner organisations, to inform important decision-making processes.
-We are aided in this work by our Chief Executive, Baroness Sally Greengross, former director-general of Age Concern and now a cross-bench peer.
+Much of our work is directed at the highest levels of Government and the civil service, both in London and Brussels.
+We have a reputation as a respected think tank which works, often with key partners, to inform important decision-making processes.

 Our policy remit is broad, and covers everything from pensions and financial planning, to health and social care, housing design, and age discrimination.
 We work primarily with central government, but also actively build relationships with local government, the private sector and relevant professional and academic associations.